Igor Netto: Personal life

-Igor Netto was of Estonian and Italian descent, with his Italian lineage traced from an Italian gardener emigrated to the Governorate of Estonia in the 18th century.
-His father Aleksander Netto (1885–1956) was originally a carpenter from Valga, Governorate of Livonia, and mother Juuli (née Tamm) (1894–1977) from Vaimastvere, Tartu County.
+Netto was of Estonian and Italian descent, with his Italian lineage traced to an Italian gardener who emigrated to the Governorate of Estonia in the 18th century.
+His father Aleksander Netto (1885–1956) was originally a carpenter from Valga, Governorate of Livonia, and his mother Juuli (née Tamm; 1894–1977) was from Vaimastvere, Tartu County.
 Aleksander left Livonia for Soviet Russia with Red Latvian Riflemen in 1918.
-Aleksander was a fervent Communist, who even acted as a Bolshevik Councilman in Moscow.
-During the 1930s and Stalin's Great Purge, the family didn't dare to speak Estonian and Igor learned only Russian.
-Igor's brother Lev Netto (1925–2017), who spoke Estonian and was named after Lev Trotsky, was a Soviet prisoner for 8 years in Norilsk Gulag. as was also Aleksander's brother Sergei.
+Aleksander was a fervent Communist, who acted as a Bolshevik Councilman in Moscow.
+During the 1930s and Joseph Stalin's Great Purge, the family did not dare to speak Estonian, and Igor learned only Russian.
+Igor's brother Lev Netto (1925–2017), who spoke Estonian and was named after Lev Trotsky, was a Soviet prisoner for eight years in the Norilsk Gulag. as was also Aleksander's brother Sergei.

-He was known as goose for his hissing voice, as well as goose-like walk and head shape.
-On 9 January 1960 he married Olga Yakovleva, an actress.
+Netto was known as goose for his hissing voice, as well as goose-like walk and head shape.
+On 9 January 1960, he married Olga Yakovleva, an actress.
 They divorced around 1987 when Netto was suffering from Alzheimer's disease.